chvanikoff/mailgun_service/README.md

 # MGS

+## Environments

+In `dev` and `test` environments, emails are not sent to Mailgun, but processed locally.
+The only env to send real emails is `prod`, and `config/prod.exs` should be updated in order for the processing to work.

 ## Templates

 Templates are located in `lib/mailgun_service_web/templates/email/` and each template is expected to have 2 versions: text with `.text.eex` extension and html with `.html.eex` extension.